DeepCare-GmbH/ble_data_transfer_dart/README.md

 ### Receiver

 * Store file details in DB
 * Call request for each part.
 How set needed part?
-(PB)
+As PB.
+Chunk number + fill with bytes.
 * After getting all parts write to file and calc hash.